Skip to main content

 Frequently Asked Questions

 Meeting costs depend on attendee salaries, duration, and frequency.
 A typical 1-hour meeting with 8 engineers at $100k salary (fully loaded to ~$150k) costs approximately $577.
 If that meeting happens weekly, it costs $30,000 annually.
-Studies show the average company spends 15% of its total personnel costs on meetings—for a 50-person engineering team earning $150k average, that's over $1.1 million per year in meeting time.
+The average company spends roughly 15% of its total personnel costs on meetings - for a 50-person engineering team earning $150k average, that's over $1.1 million per year in meeting time.

 Want to track this automatically?